Ship: European developments

+This hybridisation of Mediterranean and Northern European ship types created the full-rigged ship, a three-masted vessel with a square-rigged foremast and mainmast and a lateen sail on the mizzen.
+This provided most of the ships used in the Age of Discovery, being able to carry sufficient stores for a long voyage and with a rig suited to the open ocean.
+Over the next four hundred years, steady evolution and development, from the starting point of the carrack, gave types such as the galleon, fluit, East Indiaman, ordinary cargo ships, warships, clippers and many more, all based on this three-masted square-rigged type.

+The transition from clinker to carvel construction facilitated the use of artillery at sea since the internal framing of the hull could be made strong enough to accommodate the weight of guns.
+It was easier to fit gunports in a carvel hull.
+As vessels became larger and the demand for ship-building timber affected the size of trees available, clinker construction became limited by the difficulty of finding large enough logs from which to cleave planks.
+Nonetheless, some clinker vessels approached the size of contemporary carracks.
+Before the adoption of carvel construction, the increasing size of clinker-built vessels necessitated greater amounts of internal framing of their hulls for strength – something that somewhat lessened the conceptual change to the new technique.

+19th and 20th centuries

 Parallel to the development of warships, ships in service of marine fishery and trade also developed in the period between antiquity and the Renaissance.

 Maritime trade was driven by the development of shipping companies with significant financial resources.
-Canal barges, towed by draft animals on an adjacent towpath, contended with the railway up to and past the early days of the industrial revolution.
+Canal barges, towed by draft animals on an adjacent towpath, contended with the railway up to and past the early days of the Industrial Revolution.
 Flat-bottomed and flexible scow boats also became widely used for transporting small cargoes.
 Mercantile trade went hand-in-hand with exploration, self-financed by the commercial benefits of exploration.

 During the first half of the 18th century, the French Navy began to develop a new type of vessel known as a ship of the line, featuring seventy-four guns.
 This type of ship became the backbone of all European fighting fleets.
 These ships were 56 m long and their construction required 2,800 oak trees and 40 km of rope; they carried a crew of about 800 sailors and soldiers.
 During the 19th century the Royal Navy enforced a ban on the slave trade, acted to suppress piracy, and continued to map the world.
-A clipper was a very fast sailing ship of the 19th century.
-The clipper routes fell into commercial disuse with the introduction of steam ships with better fuel efficiency, and the opening of the Suez and Panama Canals.
+Ships and their owners grew with the 19th century Industrial Revolution across Europe and North America, leading to increased numbers of oceangoing ships, as well as other coastal and canal based vessels.